 Medieval Quarter - Tourism in Vitoria-Gasteiz

-First of all, you'll be interested to know that Vitoria-Gasteiz is an almost millenary city that has kept a large part of its medieval layout intact.
+First of all, you'll be interested to know that Vitoria-Gasteiz is a millenary city that has kept a large part of its medieval layout intact.
 Its streets date back to the 12th century and their distribution is especially attractive, as is their almond-shaped form.
 The historical centre sits upon a hill where the initial city of "Nueva Victoria" was once located.

 We invite you to lose yourself in a medieval city, taking a trip back through history.
 You'll see the wall, palaces, towers, religious buildings and much more.

 The thousand-year-old cathedral, which has inspired great writers, stands out along with important examples of Gothic buildings where time stands still.